flaix/gitblit-docker/hub-readme.md

 ##### JVM options `JAVA_OPTS`

-The gitblit server starts by default with the JVM option `-Xmx1024M`.
+The Gitblit server starts by default with the JVM option `-Xmx1024M`.
 You can override this by providing the `JAVA_OPTS` environment variable.

 ```console
 $ sudo docker run -d --name gitblit -e "JAVA_OPTS=-Xmx2048m"  -p 8443:8443 gitblit/gitblit